Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: C-53 I think maybe that’s the happiest I’ve ever seen you describing anything.

-C-53: Swimming is very fun
+C-53: Swimming is very fun.

 BORY: I wouldn’t think you’d be able to swim, I would think it would short your whole thing out.